-Component name Used image features Function (and result) • If the nwp forecasted/analysed skin temperature is higher than a static offset (this is to avoid testing over potentially sea-ice covered areas) SST Daytime Test T11 Tsur Satsec:Cos(Θ sat ) Similar to the SST Nighttime Test.
-But utilising also the local texture in R0.6 and additional short wave features (R1.6 or R3.7 and QR0.9R0.6) T11T12 (R1.6 if available) T11_text QR0.9R0.6 R0.6_text (R3.7 if available) The daytime OSISAF algorithm is also different and only utilise the T11 and T12 bands, and not the 3.7 micron band which is used in the nighttime algorithm.
+Component name (and result) Used image features Function • If the nwp forecasted/analysed skin temperature is higher than a static offset (this is to avoid testing over potentially sea-ice covered areas) SST Daytime Test T11 Tsur Satsec: $Cos(\Theta{sat})$ T11T12 (R1.6 if available) T11_text QR0.9R0.6 R0.6_text (R3.7 if available) Similar to the SST Nighttime Test.
+But utilising also the local texture in R0.6 and additional short wave features (R1.6 or R3.7 and QR0.9R0.6) The daytime OSISAF algorithm is also different and only utilise the T11 and T12 bands, and not the 3.7 micron band which is used in the nighttime algorithm.
 See ANNEX A. SST Twilight test R0.9 T11 Tsur Similar to the SST Dayttime Test.
 But using R09.
 The higher above the threshold R09 is the lower threshold for SST-TSUR deviation is used.
 The twilight SST test uses the same algorithm as the daytime test.
-SpatialCloudTestLand R06, R06warmest T11, T11warmest The test aim at detecting sub-pixel and broken cumulus clouds and thin cirrus clouds over land at day.
-Tsur The assumption is that the warmest pixel in a 5x5 neighbourhood is cloudfree or closest to the cloudfree conditions in the features tested, and that if the pixel in question is both significantly colder and brighter, and also have a greater t11t12 difference, then it is most likely contaminated by a cloud.
-The test is bounded by the t11 and predicted surface skin temperature, so that a pixel cannot be cloudy if the t11 is above $34^{\circ}$ C or if the Tsur is warmer than $40^{\circ}$ C Spatial bright cloud tes R06, R06warmest A pixel that is colder than the warmest neighbour and are more reflective in all
+SpatialCloudTestLand R06, R06warmest T11, T11warmest Tsur algorithm as the daytime test.
+The test aim at detecting sub-pixel and broken cumulus clouds and thin cirrus clouds over land at day.
+The assumption is that the warmest pixel in a 5x5 neighbourhood is cloudfree or closest to the cloudfree conditions in the features tested, and that if the pixel in question is both significantly colder and brighter, and also have a greater t11t12 difference, then it is most likely contaminated by a cloud.
+The test is bounded by the t11 and predicted surface skin temperature, so that a pixel cannot be cloudy if the t11 is above 34°C or if the Tsur is warmer than 40°C Spatial bright cloud tes R06, R06warmest A pixel that is colder than the warmest neighbour and are more reflective in all

-EUMETSAT Satellite Application Facility to NoWCasting & Very Short Range Forecasting Algorithm Theoretical Basis Document for the Cloud Mask of the NWC/PPS Code:NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudMask Issue: 3.0 Date: 26 April 2021 File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CloudMask_v3_0 Page: 47/75 Component name (and result) Used image features Function 2014 R09, R09warmest R16, R16warmest T37T12, T37T12warmest T11, T11warmest T11 channels R06, R09, R1.6 if available, T37T12 (if available).
+EUMETSAT Satellite Application Facility to NoWCasting & Very Short Range Forecasting Algorithm Theoretical Basis Document for the Cloud Mask of the NWC/PPS Code:NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudMask Issue: 3.1.0 Date: 01 September 2022 File:NWC-CDOP3-PPS-SMHI-SCI-ATBD-CloudMask_v3_1_0 Page: 47/75 -- -- ---

+Component name (and result) Used image features Function 2014 R09, R09warmest R16, R16warmest T37T12, T37T12warmest T11, T11warmest T11 channels R06, R09, R1.6 if available, T37T12 (if available).
 It should be a cloud.
 To avoid false clouds T11 must be below 34C and there should be some reflectance in R09, R06 and R1.6 (if available).